MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsShiftsConnectionInstance.md

 ```

 ### -DesignatedActorId
-Gets or sets the designated actor id that App acts as for Shifts Graph Api calls.
+Gets or sets the designated actor ID that App acts as for Shifts Graph Api calls.

 ```yaml
 Type: String